msegt/introduction-to-git/docs/gitlab.md

 Version control really comes into its own when we begin to collaborate with other people.
 We already have most of the machinery we need to do this; the only thing missing is to copy changes from one repository to another.

 Systems like Git allow us to move work between any two repositories.
 In practice, though, it's easiest to use one copy as a central hub, and to keep it on the web rather than on someone's laptop.
 Most programmers use hosting services like [GitLab](https://gitlab.com), [BitBucket](https://bitbucket.org) or [Github](https://github.com/) to hold those central copies.
 All these services provide a level of functionality for free.
-In the School of Computer Science & Informatics we provide our own [university hosted version of GitLab](https://git.cardiff.ac.uk), available at [https://git.cardiff.ac.uk](https://git.cardiff.ac.uk).
+In the School of Computer Science & Informatics we provide our own [university hosted version of GitLab](https://git.cardiff.ac.uk/), available at [https://git.cardiff.ac.uk](https://git.cardiff.ac.uk).

-!> In addition to the notes in this course there is an introduction to the School's Gitlab server in the [Introductory documents](https://docs.cs.cf.ac.uk/notes/using-gitlab/)
+!> In addition to the notes in this course, you can find help in the [Help](https://git.cardiff.ac.uk/help) section of the University's GitLab, and [Tutorials](https://docs.gitlab.com/ee/tutorials/learn_git.html) in the official GitLab website.
+For students on CMT651 - Agile Software Development, there are also optional useful resources in Learning Central under Week 2.

 Let's start by sharing the changes we've made to our current project with the world.
 Head to the School's GitLab website, and log in using your standard university username and password on the LDAP tab on the 'Sign In' box.